Uneven Extraction in Coffee Brewing: Discussion

-One unsatisfactory feature of the model is that the decreasing trend in extraction with grind size is not seen with the value of $\rho_c$ observed experimentally in Ref.~\cite{cameron2020}.
+One unsatisfactory feature of the model is that the decreasing trend in extraction with decreasing grind size is not seen with the value of $\rhoc$ observed experimentally in Ref.~\onlinecite{cameron2020}.
 If this value is used then the extraction yield remains constant below the critical grind size but does not decrease.
-In order to see the observed behaviour of decreasing extraction with decreasing grind size an unphysical value of $\rho_c$ twice the size of the physical value is used here.
-(Both values for $\rho_c$ are given in Table~\ref{tab:parameters}.)
+In order to see the observed behaviour of decreasing extraction with decreasing grind size an unphysical value of $\rhoc$ twice the size of the physical value is used here.
+(Both values for $\rhoc$ are given in Table~\ref{tab:parameters}.)
 Given how simple the model is, it is not surprising that some adjustments of parameters must be made to reproduce the observed behaviour.
-In particular the large value of $\rho_c$ needed may indicate that including a bimodal size distribution may be needed.
+In particular the large value of $\rhoc$ needed may indicate that some aspect of the interplay between flow and dissolution is not being correctly captured by this simple model.
+Adding greater complexity, such as including a bimodal size distribution may be needed.

 These results also have implications for the taste of coffee.
 As is shown by the coffee brewing control chart over-extraction of coffee results in an excess of bitter flavours.
-Thus given that beyond the turnover point we expect at least some part of the coffee bed to be significantly over extracted, in fact for all soluble compounds to be dissolved, we would expect the coffee brewed beyond this point to have a more bitter taste than coffee brewed with the same overall extraction yield at the higher grind size.
+Thus, given that beyond the turnover point we expect at least some part of the coffee bed to be significantly over extracted, in fact for all soluble compounds to be dissolved, we would expect the coffee brewed beyond this point to have a more bitter taste than coffee brewed with the same overall extraction yield at the high grind size.